 Usually, when someone is having a heart attack, the main symptom is chest pain.
 However, some people may only have minor chest discomfort, or no chest pain at all.
 Some individuals will only have shortness of breath, nausea, or other non-specific symptoms.

-This is different than a sudden cardiac arrest, when instead of one single blood vessel in the body having no blood flow, the entire body suddenly has no blood flow.
+This is different than a cardiac arrest, when instead of one single blood vessel in the body having no blood flow, the entire body suddenly has no blood flow.

 How is a heart attack different from a cardiac arrest?

 People often confuse cardiopulmonary arrest and a heart attack.
 They’re related, but different.